2023–24 Australian region cyclone season: Season starts

 After a significant lull in activity, Tropical Cyclone Anggrek and Tropical Low 03U formed on 10 and 11 January respectively, with the latter dissipating on 23 January.
 The next day, Cyclone Kirrily formed.
 Tropical Low 06U formed on 30 January, dancing out of basin the next day and waltzing back in on 5 February.
 Tropical Cyclone Lincoln formed on 16 February and made landfall on the Gulf of Carpentaria coast.
 Severe Tropical Cyclone Neville formed north of the Cocos Islands on 1 March and left the basin 20 days later.
 Severe Tropical Cyclone Megan formed on 13 March from a tropical low over the coast of the Gulf of Carpentaria.
 Short-lived Tropical Low 10U formed and weakened within the same day of 14 March.
 Severe Tropical Cyclone Olga formed within a monsoon trough south of Sumba on 4 April.
 Tropical Cyclone Paul formed 5 days later over the Louisiade Archipelago.
 Tropical Low 12U formed on 12 April and remained traceable.

 Off-season

-The season ended with Tropical Low 16U, formed on 4 May and weakened the next day.
+The season ended with Tropical Low 16U, which formed on 4 May and weakened the next day.